Zubaida Yazdani: Social and educational work

-A branch of the Federation of University Women was established at Hyderabad, under the name of the University Women's Cultural Association and she was appointed its Secretary.
-Zubaida Yazdani presented her proposal for the establishment of a new women's college to the Association and the proposal was accepted by Sri Devi the principal of the Women's College who highly encouraged the project.
-However the association was concerned about the lack of resources for such an undertaking because not a rupee was available for this proposal.
-Zubaida Yazdani went door to door to raise funds from wealthy individuals and businesses.
-She was also able to get teachers to agree to teach in the college with the condition that for the first year they would only receive Rupees 20 to Rupees 25 per month.
-This was an extremely low salary for teachers in those days.
+A branch of the Federation of University Women was established at Hyderabad, under the name of the University Women's Cultural Association, where she was appointed its secretary.
+Zubaida Yazdani presented her proposal for the establishment of a new women's college to the association and the proposal was accepted by Sri Devi, the principal of the Women's College.